Question Answering Using Neural Networks

 In particular, the systems can meet state-of-the-art results on many question-answering tasks despite consuming many fewer computational resources than before state-of-the-art systems, e.g., systems that use computationally-intensive recurrent neural networks to process document tokens, questions tokens, or both.

-This patent can be found at:
+This question answering patent is at:

 Selecting Answer Spans From Electronic Documents Using Neural Networks